YusiferZendric/YusiferZendric/README.md

 Web, Python, Data Science learner
 ---------------------------------

 I've been learning to code for 2 years now.
 Currently I am in High School and very much interested in Data Science to pursue as a career option.
-I have been making a wide variety of projects in python as well as in Web as well...
+I have been making a wide variety of projects in python and Web as well...

 * 🌍  I'm based in Delhi, India
 * ✉️  You can contact me at [yzendric@gmail.com](mailto:yzendric@gmail.com)